sirasagi62/minirag/overview.md

 ## Project Structure

-minirag follows a simple and focused architecture:
+veqlite follows a simple and focused architecture:

 - **Core Database**: Built on Bun's native SQLite support with sqlite-vec extension for vector operations
 - **Schema Design**: Uses two main components - a regular table for storing chunk data and a virtual table for vector indexing